Give Your Glass Kitchen Canisters a Makeover with this Easy DIY

 Lay your lids in a well-ventilated area and spray 1-2 coats of metallic spray paint.
 Seal with a coat of clear or polyurethane.

 Tape out a rectangle in the middle of each canister to create a label.
-Use a piece of paper or business card for a template.
+Use a piece of paper or a business card for a template.

 Paint 2 coats of chalkboard paint for each label letting the paint dry to the touch between layers.